Where is Gus Poyet now?

 Poyet was back in football a year later when he was appointed manager of Brighton and Hove Albion and enjoyed a fantastic first full season where his team won the League One title.

-After three relatively successful years with the club Poyet was sacked after an initial suspension because he had reportedly told his players that he had taken the team as far as he could.
+After three successful years with the club Poyet was sacked after an initial suspension because he had reportedly told his players that he had taken the team as far as he could.

-Poyet wasn’t out of work for long and joined Premier League side Sunderland in October 2013 where he avoided relegation after a four game winning streak at the end of the season.
+Poyet wasn’t out of work for long and joined Premier League side Sunderland in October 2013 where he managed to avoid relegation after a four game winning streak at the end of the season.

 Unfortunately his side had a terrible second season under his command and he was sacked in March 2015 after recording just four wins in 29 top flight games leaving them fighting for survival.

 Poyet was soon back in coaching when he was appointed manager of Greek side AEK Athens just six months after leaving Sunderland.

 However, his tenure was short-lived at the club and he was sacked in April 2016 after falling out with the club’s president.